bcwaters/yakmos/README.md

 Select the directory: path/to/localRepo/chromeExtensionBuild

-WARNING: due to security reasons(mixed content) this extension does not work on secure sites.
-Only sites without ssl work.
-Until I set up a secure endpoint you can try the extension at these sites if you are curious.
+you can try the extension at these sites if you are curious.

 [http://minusmail.com](http://minusmail.com)

 [http://devwaters.com](http://devwaters.com)